atxwang/atxwang.github.io/_posts/recent events.md

 i didn't want this to be my first post. it's not well-organized---it is scattered, vulnerable. it is a barely curated collection of my own shitty writing, articles and essays i keep rereading and reading, memories i have on replay constantly. angry unformed thoughts coalesce.

-everyone believes they are empathetic, altruistic on some fundamental level. yet statistics, history, headlines---the pure *mass* of things---blind us. it is human nature to only start caring when you hear the bombs fall--not *on* you, because they never will, because you are not a victim and you will always be a few degrees removed from the people who really are--but near you, just a bit too close, the screaming, the explosions are just a *tad teensy bit too uncomfortably loud*--so you clutch your pearls and finally say something to the snide effect of "hey folx, maybe bombing is *bad*." here, i cleverly reveal my hand and confess that i, too, am one of these self-centered, impotent, pearl-clutchers bravely volunteering myself into a chorus that has begun to sing 75 years too late. my writing is selfish too--- i'm aware that it may as well not be read by anyone but me, it is simply a way for me alone to "process things", and so i might as well write about something funny or something that makes me happy, yet over months over weeks over days all i can keep thinking is
+everyone believes they are empathetic, altruistic on some fundamental level. yet statistics, history, headlines---the pure *mass* of things---blind us. it is human nature to only start caring when you hear the bombs fall--not *on* you, because they never will, because you are not a victim and you will always be a few degrees removed from the people who really are--but near you, just a bit too close, the screaming, the explosions are just a *tad teensy bit too uncomfortably loud*--so you clutch your pearls and finally say something to the snide effect of "hey folx, maybe bombing is *bad*." here, i cleverly reveal my hand and confess that i, too, am one of these self-centered, impotent, pearl-clutchers bravely volunteering myself into a chorus that has begun to sing 75 years too late. my writing is selfish too--- i'm aware that it may as well not be read by anyone but me, it is simply a way for me alone to "make sense of things", and so i might as well write about something funny or something that makes me happy, yet over months over weeks over days all i can keep thinking is

 three degrees removed from families displaced from people killed probably i don't know but probably and if they were it was probably brutal two degrees removed from the tackled violently arrested someone's mother someone's brother someone's friend someone shot and paralyzed a toddler murdered only an american one this time one degree removed one degree removed one degree removed one degree one degree removed

-i didn't want this to be my first post. i yell into the void anyway, and hear only an echo.
+i didn't want this to be my first post. i yell into the void undeterred, hearing only an echo.

 ---